May 17, 2011

 The report claimed that the Lakers also turned down an offer from the Toronto Raptors.

-It seemed like the biggest piece the Lakers would take back would’ve been Nikola Pekovic, versus Derrick Williams.
+It seemed like the biggest piece the Lakers would’ve taken back was Nikola Pekovic, versus Derrick Williams.
 That would’ve been flip-flopped ten months earlier.

 February 20, 2013